qjk5736/example_codes/README.md

 	A program incorporating the solution of 3 simultaneous equations by Gauss-Jordan elimination.
 Uses a module to contain the allocatable array and a subroutine to calculate the GJE steps.
-Build on command line.
+Build on command line with the command listed in the file.

 ## Objects

 	A simple program showing a little OOP capability.
 Includes a driver file and a module.
-Build on command line.
+Build on command line with command listed in the main.f90 file.

 # 3) Julia